barbell-math/util/src/argparse/README.md

 Primitive types are the most straight forward.
 Shown below is how to add an integer argument.
 The `translators.BuiltinInt` type is responsible for parsing an integer from the string value supplied by the CLI.
-Analgous types are available for all primitive types, all following the `Builtin<type>` format.
+Analogous types are available for all primitive types, all following the `Builtin<type>` format.

 https://github.com/barbell-math/util/blob/f6e85def6c5fa2ccd75b15c691c31e9b3a298e1d/src/argparse/examples/SimpleExamples_test.go#L19-L20